 When you are just getting started with link building, one of the first tactics you should turn to is competitive research.
 Competitive research will allow you to find more than just your competitor’s backlinks — it will give you insight into most of the organic online marketing strategies your competitors use to get visibility among their target audience, allowing you to find the best online marketing strategies to get in front of your target audience.

 In this post, we are going to look at the four important components to a successful competitor research strategy.
-At the end, we’ll also give you a helpful resource to guide you through the process.
+We’ll also give you a helpful resource to guide you through the process.

-This analysis will tell you three things.
+The free analysis will tell you three things.
 First, it will tell you if you are targeting the right keyword.
-Seven out of 10 of the results for online college are actual online colleges, and the remaining three are online college directories and resources.
-If you are not an online college, online college directory, or online college resource, this may not be the right choice of keywords.
+Most of the results for online college are online college directories, and some are for online colleges and online college resources.
+If you are not an online college, online college directory or online college resource, this may not be the right choice of keywords.

 Second, it will tell you how difficult the competition is for the keyword set you are targeting.
 If you have a website that is starting from scratch, it will take a while to build up the domain authority and number of root domains linking in to make it to the first five spots on the first page.

 Third, it might give you some insights into other keywords you could be targeting.
-You can quickly see in this list other keywords used by competitors, including online schools, online degrees, and online programs.
-You can go back to the Keyword Difficulty tool to run reports on each of these and determine more competitors for your research.
-You’ll also see a comparison of each keyword’s difficulty and search volume on Bing per month.
+You can quickly see in the top other keywords used by competitors, including online college degrees, online college programs and online bachelor’s degree guide.
+You can go back to Google and use the MozBar tool to search each of these to determine more competitors for your research.
+After you’ve identified your competitors, you can go more deeply into seeing where their links are coming from.